 a.
 An order, command, or injunction.

 b.
 Instruction given by a judge to a jury about the law, its application, and the weighing of evidence.

 6. A claim of wrongdoing; an accusation: a charge of murder; pleaded not guilty to the charges.

 a.
 A rushing, forceful attack: repelled the charge of enemy troops; the charge of a herd of elephants.

 b.
 The command to attack: The bugler sounded the charge.

 a.
 The intrinsic property of matter responsible for all electric phenomena, in particular for the electromagnetic force, occurring in two forms arbitrarily designated negative and positive.

 b.
-The net measure of this property possessed by a body or contained in a bounded region of space.
+The net measure of this property possessed by a body or contained in a bounded region of space, measured in coulombs, ampere-hours, or units of elementary charge.
 Also called electric charge.

 10. Informal A feeling of pleasant excitement; a thrill: got a real charge out of the movie.